-He thoroughly enjoyed his time as a scrum coach, not to mention talking rugby on the box, but he had to suck it in
+He thoroughly enjoyed his time as a scrum coach, not to mention talking rugby on the box, but he had to suck it in when hanging the boots up.

 "I could have carried on, but we had a lack of front-rowers in Otago and I thought I would be holding up younger guys."